- The Pilgrim's Credential:

-You are STRONGLY advised NOT to take your own dog, well-trained and friendly though he may be.
+You are STRONGLY advised NOT to try to take your own dog, well-trained and friendly though he may be.
 Actually this would be nearly impossible traveling from North American anyway.
 Certified service dogs (not self-certified emotional support dogs) are a completely different story and you will have wide privileges concerning this in Europe.
 Several sources of information on regulations and requirements are:

 • Asociación Española de Perros de Asistencia de Madrid (Spanish)

 • The Embassy of Spain, Washington DC (Spanish and English)